echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/cobalamin.md

 # Vitamin B12 (Cobalamin)
-Cobalamin is an essential water-soluble nutrient, hence, it cannot be stored and is easily eliminated from the body through urine or perspiration.
+Vitamin B12 or Cobalamin is an essential water-soluble nutrient, hence, it cannot be stored and is easily eliminated from the body through urine or perspiration.

 ## Primary goals
 - `Amino acid metabolism`;